 Know The Type Of Traveler You Are (And The People You Are Traveling With)

-This is one of the most important aspects for deciding the course of your layover vacation.
-Are you someone who enjoys taking it slow and stress free by enjoying hours at restaurants, ordering room service and sleeping in?
-Or are you more like us: chickens with your head cut off (vegan pun intended) running through the city trying to take in as many sights as you can.
+This is one of the most important aspects of deciding the course of your layover vacation.
+Are you someone who enjoys taking it slow and stress-free by enjoying hours at restaurants, ordering room service and sleeping in?
+Or are you more like us: chickens with their head cut off running through the city trying to take in as many sights as you can.

-If you are traveling with someone else, it is important to take both of your traveling personalities into account.
+If you are travelling with someone else, it is important to take both of your travelling personalities into account.
 I know what you are thinking: this matters for any type of travel.
 Well, you are right but if you are only spending a couple of hours in an area the need-to-know becomes more significant.